SimonAytes/SimonAytes/README.md

 I am a dedicated data scientist based in New York, driven by a deep passion for all things data.

-- 🧑‍💻 I currently work at [Penta Group](https://www.pentagroup.co) as a Data Scientist in NYC
+- 🧑‍💻 I currently work at the KAIST [MLAI Lab](https://www.mlai-kaist.com) as a student researcher.
-- 🎓 I am an incoming graduate student at the [KAIST Kim Jaechul Graduate School of AI](https://gsai.kaist.ac.kr/) in Seoul, South Korea
+- 🎓 I am a graduate student at the [KAIST Kim Jaechul Graduate School of AI](https://gsai.kaist.ac.kr/) in Seoul, South Korea
 - 📫 Feel free visit my [website](https://www.saytes.io) or reach out to me on my [LinkedIn](https://www.linkedin.com/in/simonaytes/) or [Twitter](https://twitter.com/s_aytes)

 <br>